urosjevremovic/webR-quarto-demos/README.md

 * Go to your <yourusername>.github.io repo.
 Copy the files `webr-serviceworker.js` and `webr-worker.js` into them.
 I don't know why.
 But somehow the html can't find them otherwise.
 I am assuming you have GitHub Pages on for that repo so `<yourusername>.github.io` exists.
 * Your demo will now be visible at `<yourusername>.github.io/webR-quarto-demos/webr-quarto.html`

-I tried a few ways to get the html page to find the `webr-serviceworker.js` and `webr-worker.js` files in the repo, but not luck.
+I tried a few ways to get the html page to find the `webr-serviceworker.js` and `webr-worker.js` files in this demo repo, but no luck.
 I don't know html well enough.

 Example: